 - Added the new Greespace layer, available to all users for free.

 - Fix to resolve issue of 25k and 50k maps not appearing in some circumstances on older Android devices running KitKat 4.4.

 - Map legends now open in the app, so a separate PDF viewer is no longer required.

 We are aware of these issues in the current release:

-2. Some devices cause the maps to flicker when zooming in
+- On some devices the maps to flicker when zooming in

-There is an intermittent issue for some users where the app times out when checking you paper map code, so that it appears not to work.
+This is an intermittent issue where the app times out when checking the paper map code, so it appears not to work.
 In most cases, you can go to Menu > Maps > Paper maps and see that your map has been redeemed and is ready to download.
 If not, please contact Customer Services with the login email address, map number and the download code so they can investigate.

 What devices does OS Maps work on?